carml/carml-jar/README.md

 ##### Namespace Prefixes

-To generate output with prefixed IRIs namespace prefixes can be specified via `-p`.
+To generate output with prefixed IRIs, namespace prefixes can be specified via `-p`.
 The prefix definition can be provided inline by using the format `prefix=iri`.
 For example:

 ```console
 -p ex=http://example.org/
 ```

+Multiple prefix definitions can be separated by comma's.

 The prefix can also reference a prefix defined in a prefix mapping document provided via `-pm`.
 For example: